nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured.md

 7. Investigations
 8. Referrals (Outbound)

-{% include note.html content="The Access Record Documents capability is available in its own GP Connect specification version.
+{% include note.html content="The Access Document capability is available in its own GP Connect specification version.
-Access Record Documents compliments Access Record Structure by retrieval of a documents list or individual documents.
+Access Document compliments Access Record Structure by retrieval of a documents list or individual documents.
 Please consult the [specification versions page](https://developer.nhs.uk/gp-connect-specification-versions/) for more details." %}

 {% include roadmap.html content="Subsequent releases are to be scoped" %}